cilium/cilium/Documentation/policy/language.rst

     world and whitelists all communication.

 .. versionadded:: future
-   Allowing users to `define custom entities <https://github.com/cilium/cilium/issues/3553>`_ is on the roadmap but has not been implemented yet.
+   Allowing users to define custom entities is on the roadmap but has not been implemented yet (see :gh-issue:`3553`).

 Access to/from local host
 ~~~~~~~~~~~~~~~~~~~~~~~~~